Koodous/docs.koodous.com/docs/yara/droidbox.md

 ```

 #Phone calls
-Some times the applications make calls (in background or showing to the user, shamelessly!), you can detect this applications with this simple condition:
+Some times the applications make calls (in background or showing to the user, shamelessly!), you can detect these applications with this simple condition:

 ```
 rule videogames